Developer-Gitonga/Password-Locker/README.md

 Password Locker is a app that allows users to create password their accounts or Store previous password and usernames.

 # Get Started
 To get a local copy to your machine.
-Runs in the commandline
+Runs in the commandline.

 # Setup
 Download or clone files from this repo. <br>Repository link: Password Locker<br>